g3th/IPVanish-Client/README.md

 That might change in the future.
 I see no real problem, unless you are on a shared-terminal or in an office.

-I don't have that problem, I share nothing and live in a cave.
+I don't have that problem, I share nothing and live in a cave, and I wrote this for myself after all.

 ----------------------------------------------------------------------------------------------------